Recursive Landau Analysis: The parachute split open

 We show how localizing $\det\mathcal{G}_1=0$ on the two-particle cut \emph{and} the singular locus $\mathscr{L}(B_1)$ of $B_1$ where all propagators are cut gives the leading singularity of the parachute.
-This corresponds to condition (ii$'$) from Sec.~\ref{sec:algo}.
+This corresponds to condition (a.2) from Sec.~\ref{sec:algo}.

 To find $\mathscr{L}(B_1)$, we exploit the recursive nature of \eqref{eq:cut} on the $B_1$ (bubble) blob, which gives

 where both ${A_2}$ and ${B_2}$ are (irrelevant) vertices,

 with $\Lambda{=}p_3{+}k_1,$ $\d \mu_2{=}\d(k_2{\cdot} \Lambda)\d(k_2^2) \delta[\mathscr{D}_3]\delta[\mathscr{D}_4]$ and